 Painting furniture can be a fickle process: chipping, bubbling, brush marks and uneven coverage are just a few of the problems that can affect the quality of your paint job.
-Ensure that you're using the best paint for your project by factoring in the material you plan to paint, the look you want to achieve, and how often and for what purpose the furniture will be used.
+Ensure that you're using the best paint for your project by factoring in the material you plan to paint, the look you want to achieve, and how often and for what purpose the furniture is used.

 Working With Water-Based Paints

 Latex and acrylic are the main types of water-based paints, and both can be used on furniture.
-These paints are best suited for slightly porous surfaces like wood, stone and wicker and will hold up through light to moderate use.
+These paints work well on slightly porous surfaces like wood, stone and wicker and hold up through light to moderate use.
+Water-based paints normally require a primer coat and tend to show brush marks more readily.

-Latex paint is generally available in a wide range of colors and sizes, and it's offered in different finishes, such as flat, satin, semi-gloss and high-gloss.
-While flat paint can be used on furniture if a matte effect is desired, satin and semi-gloss are the most commonly used.
-High-gloss, however, will offer the most durability and is the easiest finish to clean.
+Latex paint is available in a wide range of colors.
+It comes in different finishes, such as flat, satin, semi-gloss and high-gloss.
+Flat paint is an option for furniture if you want a matte effect, but satin and semi-gloss are more common.
+High-gloss offers the most durability and is the easiest finish to clean.
+Choose your finish based on the desired look and how much use the furniture gets.
 Acrylic paint, unlike latex, is most often sold in small containers for craft use, making it ideal for small details and accents.
-Water-based paints normally require a primer coat and tend to show brush marks more readily.

-Spray paint offers an alternative method to brushes and rollers.
-Because it avoids brush marks that can be problematic with other methods, spray painting is advantageous when you need to paint something with a lot of small detailing, curved or rounded areas, or spindles.
+Spray paint offers an alternative to brushes and rollers.
+This method eliminates brush marks that can be problematic with other methods.
+Spray paint also works well when you need to paint something with a lot of small detailing, curved or rounded areas, or spindles.